top of page

 Winterizing and Long-Term Storage Tips for Taylor & Icetro Machines

 When winter arrives, protecting your food service equipment is essential.
-For operators using water-cooled Taylor soft serve machines, Taylor frozen beverage machines, Icetro soft serve machines, or Icetro ice machines, proper winterization can save you thousands in costly repairs.
-Water left inside a soft serve ice cream machine, shake freezer or commercial ice maker can freeze, expand, and crack vital parts.
-By preparing your soft serve machine or ice cream machine for freezing temperatures, you’ll protect both your equipment and your bottom line.
+For operators using water-cooled Taylor soft serve machines, Taylor frozen beverage machines, or Icetro soft serve machines, proper winterization can save you thousands in costly repairs.
+Water left inside a soft serve ice cream machine or shake freezer can freeze, expand, and crack vital parts.
+By preparing your soft serve machine or frozen beverage machine for freezing temperatures, you’ll protect both your equipment and your bottom line.

 At Rocky Mountains Distributing, we provide service and support for operators across Colorado, New Mexico, and Wyoming.
-Our service technicians are factory-certified to work on everything from Taylor soft serve freezers to Icetro ice makers.
+Our service technicians are factory-certified to work on everything from Taylor soft serve freezers to margarita machines.
 Here’s what you need to know about winterizing your equipment.

 Why Winterization Matters

-Unlike air-cooled models, water-cooled soft serve ice cream machines, frozen beverage machines and commercial ice machines rely on a constant water source to keep the condenser cool.
+Unlike air-cooled models, water-cooled soft serve ice cream machines and frozen beverage machines rely on a constant water source to keep the condenser cool.
 If water remains in the system and freezes, it can damage water lines, valves, and condensers.

-This risk applies to all models—from Taylor frozen beverage freezers and Taylor soft serve equipment to Icetro ice machines and Icetro soft serve machines.
-Even compact units like an undercounter ice maker are vulnerable.
+This risk applies to all models—Taylor frozen beverage freezers, Taylor soft serve equipment and Icetro soft serve machines.
+Any water-cooled foodservice equipment is vulnerable.
 Without winterization, operators face expensive downtime, replacement of soft serve parts and Icetro parts, and even full machine replacement.

 Step 1: Shut Down and Disconnect

-Power down your soft serve machine, frozen drink machine, or commercial ice machine.
+• Power down your soft serve machine or frozen drink machine.

-For Taylor restaurant equipment or Icetro ice machines, this prevents new water from entering the system.
+• For Taylor restaurant equipment and Icetro machines, this prevents new water from entering the system.

 Step 2: Drain Remaining Water

-Whether it’s a Taylor frozen beverage freezer, a Taylor frozen yogurt machine, or an Icetro ice cream machine, draining completely is critical.
+Whether it’s a Taylor frozen beverage freezer or a Taylor frozen yogurt machine, draining completely is critical.

 Step 3: Clean and Sanitize Before Storage